codesandbox/codesandbox-client/packages/homepage/content/docs/3-preferences.md

 ## Preferences Profiles

-Preferences Profiles allow you to save a snapshot of your current preferences as a profile, which you can then apply to re-use them when you’re on another device.
+Preferences Profiles allow you to save a snapshot of your current CodeSandbox and editor preferences as a profile, which you can then apply to re-use them when you’re on another device.

 ## How to create a new Preference Profile?

-To save a snapshot of your CodeSandbox preferences you can open your `Preferences` located in the menu available in the upper most top right of your screen.
+To save a snapshot of your current preferences you can open `Preferences` located in the menu at the top right of your screen.

-In there navigate to `Preferences Profiles` and you can now see a button saying `Create new profile`:
+From there navigate to `Preferences Profiles` and you will see a button saying `Create new profile`:

 ![Create a Profile](./images/preferences-create.png)

-By clicking it we will save your preferences on the cloud so that they can be retrieved later and applied in another computer.
+By clicking it we will save your preferences to the cloud so that they can be retrieved later and applied when on another computer.

-## Applying your preferences in another device
+## Applying your preferences on another device

 After creating your first profile you will get an updated interface that will have a list of your profiles.

-In here you can apply all your preferences using the `Apply` button on the menu:
+From here you can apply all your preferences using the `Apply` button on the menu:

 ![Apply Profile](./images/preferences-apply.png)

-This will reload the page and apply all the preferences and ask you to reload the page to see your new workspace.
+This will apply all the preferences and ask you to reload the page to see them in action.

 ## Can I download a profile to my computer?

-Yes, if you do now wish to use our uploading service you can create a new Profile and then download it immediately, this will give you a JSON file you can then import in another computer using the `Import existing profile` button.
+Yes, you can create a new Profile and download it, this will give you a JSON file you can then import on another computer using the `Import existing profile` button.

 ![Import a Profile](./images/preferences-import.png)